In addition to researching and writing little-known naval history, I

 discovered.* I’ve spoken twice at the Maritime Heritage Conference in

-Norfolk, five times at the Naval War College in Newport, to the Naval
+Norfolk, six times at the Naval War College in Newport, to the Naval

 Order of the United States in Jacksonville, at the Portsmouth Navy